loshz/config/README.md

 ## Config

-The config file contains the key value pairs of the config files and the destination they should be aliased to.
+The config file contains the key value pairs of the config files and the destination they should be symlinked to (paths must be absolute).

 ```
 {